Heat exchangers

 transferring the fluid that carries the heat.

 Photo: How a simple heat exchanger works.
 A hot fluid (shown in red) flows through a tube coiled inside a larger shell through which another, colder fluid (shown in blue) is running in the opposite direction.
 Heat is exchanged by the fluids: the hot fluid cools down and the cold fluid warms up, without them actually coming into contact and mixing.
+This is a simplified example of a shell and tube exchanger: generally, heat exchangers of this design have many thin tubes running through a large shell.

 What are heat exchangers used for?